Frostielocks/Ivory-Academy/README.md

 ### Installing

 ```
-1. Press clone or dowload on github in this project.
+1. Click "Clone or dowload" on github in this project.
-2. Dowload ZIP
+2. Click "Dowload ZIP"
-3. Extract the ZIP fil
+3. Extract the ZIP file
 4. Keep only the src folder, feel free to delete the rest.
 ```